kevle6/Gradual_Typing/README.md

   ```

 These advancements continue to push the boundaries of what's possible with gradual typing, making it an increasingly attractive option for large-scale software development.
 Gradual typing systems more powerful and user-friendly, reducing the annotation burden on developers while providing stronger type guarantees.

-## Key Researchers and Contributors
-- Jeremy Siek, Walid Taha, and Philip Wadler have been instrumental in developing the theoretical foundations.
-- Anders Hejlsberg led the development of TypeScript at Microsoft.
-- Guido van Rossum and Jukka Lehtosalo drove the adoption of type hints in Python.
-- Sam Tobin-Hochstadt and Matthias Felleisen contributed significantly to gradual typing theory and practice.

 The evolution of gradual typing represents a significant shift in programming language design, bridging the gap between static and dynamic typing paradigms.
 Recent research focuses on performance optimization, type inference improvements, and formal guarantees for gradually typed programs.